-With the aim of improving the dissemination of up to date clinical information to our contacts in low and middle-income countries, the Developing Countries Program Medical Advisor, Professor Rob Moulds, produces a monthly ‘Clinical Update’.
+With the aim of improving the dissemination of up to date clinical information to our contacts in low and middle-income countries, the International Program Medical Advisor, Professor Rob Moulds, produces a regular ‘Clinical Update’.
 The updates focus on topics from recently reviewed and updated Therapeutic Guidelines, relevant to the health setting in a low and middle-income country.
-The Clinical Update is sent via email to our complimentary eTG complete subscribers on a monthly basis. eTG complete is the integrated digital version of the complete set of Therapeutic Guidelines resources produced by TGL.
+The Clinical Update is sent via email to our complimentary eTG complete subscribers. eTG complete is the integrated digital version of the complete set of Therapeutic Guidelines resources produced by TGL.

-To join the clinical update mailing list please contact the Developing Countries Program Manager at [email protected]
+To join the clinical update mailing list please contact the international program manager.

-Independent and reliable clinical information about the most effective therapies is hard to access and often out of date in developing countries.
+Independent and reliable clinical information about the most effective therapies is hard to access and often out of date in less-well resourced countries.
 Many hospitals and clinics cannot afford to develop local guidelines or purchase international resources.

-If you are working in a developing country and would like access to TGL guidelines, please contact the Developing Countries Program Manager.
+If you are working in a low or middle income country and would like access to TGL guidelines, please email [email protected]

 In 2007 TGL established a visiting editor fellowship program.
-Each year, the program funded one health professional from a developing country to visit TGL and provide them with individually tailored editorial training to help them develop their own independent information resources.
+Each year, the program funded one health professional from a low or middle income country to visit TGL and provide them with individually tailored editorial training to help them develop their own independent information resources.

 To identify potential candidates, TGL liaised with the World Health Organization and the International Society of Drug Bulletins.
 All the fellows selected were actively involved in the development of their own country-specific guidelines or drug bulletins.